ian-r-rose/ian-r-rose.github.io/content/2015-08-22-buckingham-pi-intro.md

 A physical equation is something which is has the following properties:

 * It involves an equals sign ($=$).
-* The terms on both sides of the equals sign have physical dimensions.
+* All the terms in the equation have physical dimensions.
 * The physical dimensions of these terms are the same.

+The first point simply tells us we are dealing with equations, and the second part tells us that we are dealing with equations regarding measurable things in the reals world.
 This may sound trivial, but we will see that many of the statements in dimensional analysis which sound trivial are, in fact, quite slippery.
 When a quantity has physical dimensions it means that there is some standard that we have agreed upon to measure that quantity.
 We then can